lightning-core/lightning/communications/high/AmikoPay_PaymentLink.md

 the payer that the payment has succeeded, and deliver the goods / services to the payer.

-The payee then releases the commit token to the payer with a Commit message:
+The payee then releases the commit token to the payer with a SettleCommit message:

-###Commit
+###SettleCommit
 * 'token': string.
 The commit token.
+* 'isPayerSide': Set to null by the payee, and ignored by the payer.

 On receiving the commit token, the payer considers the transaction committed, for as far as the payee is concerned: the payer can now claim to